The Gornergletscher Over the Course of Time

 - Plan every mountain tour carefully and adapt to participants’ fitness level as well as the weather and season.

 - Weather conditions can change quickly in the mountains.
 Appropriate clothing is therefore essential, along with adequate supplies of food and water.
 In uncertain weather, turn back in good time.

 - Inform others of planned route, and whenever possible avoid going alone.

 - Do not leave the marked routes; do not venture onto glaciers without a mountain guide.

 - It is forbidden to walk on the ski pistes.

 - Please be considerate to other walkers and to plants and animals.

 - Take note of the warning signs drawing attention to the constant danger in river beds and along watercourses below dams and reservoirs.

 Caution: We strongly advise that you do not go to the tongue of the glacier on your own.
-There are many dangers to be found in the area around the end of a glacier: rushing water, glacier sheering, invisible glacier ice under the rubble that could break, etc. If you would like to go near the glacier, you must go with a mountain guide (Alpin Center).
+There are many dangers to be found in the area around the end of a glacier: rushing water, glacier sheering, invisible glacier ice under the rubble that could break, etc. If you would like to go near the glacier, you must go with a mountain guide (Zermatters).